silky/haskell-love-quantum-love-linear-story/README.md

 stack repl
 ```

-There's nothing to run; this is only demonstrating type-level ideas.
+There's nothing to run; this is only demonstrating type-level ideas (it just
+needs to compile!)